Updated on January 15th, 2025

 1. Behind appliances: Your fridge, oven and dishwasher

-In the quest to uncover pantry moths' preferred hideouts, the spaces behind kitchen appliances like refrigerators, ovens and dishwashers emerge as prime locations.
-These appliances, especially those seldom moved or cleaned behind provide an ideal, secluded environment for pantry moths to thrive.
+In the quest to uncover pantry moths' preferred hideouts, the spaces behind kitchen appliances—like refrigerators, ovens and dishwashers—emerge as prime locations.
+These appliances, especially those seldom moved or cleaned behind, provide a secluded environment for pantry moths to thrive.

-The reason these areas become hotspots for infestation isn't just about the environment they offer but also about their accessibility—or lack thereof.
-Cleaning behind heavy appliances requires effort and is a task often overlooked in regular kitchen maintenance.
+The reason these areas become hotspots for infestation is their accessibility—or lack thereof.
+Cleaning behind heavy appliances requires effort and is a task often overlooked.
 Consequently, food spills, crumbs and other debris can accumulate, unnoticed for long periods.
-This build-up of organic material offers a continuous feast for pantry moth larvae, allowing them to grow undisturbed and mature into adults, perpetuating the cycle of infestation.
+This build-up of organic material offers a continuous feast for pantry moth larvae, allowing them to grow undisturbed and mature into adults.

 Combating the appliance threat